 The scholarship funds are contingent upon allocations by the Alabama Legislature.
 Calhoun has received technology scholarship grants since the program was initiated by the state in 2008, however future grant awards are not guaranteed and will depend on availability of funding through the Alabama Workforce Development program.

 Scholarships will only be awarded in those programs approved by the Alabama Community College System.
-Eligible programs at Calhoun Community College are listed below.
+Programs designated as eligible for Dual Enrollment Workforce Development Scholarship funding at Calhoun Community College include: